 Taxonomically, this species — called the juniper hairstreak, Callophrys gryneus — has been debated for a long time.
 Currently, it is viewed as a single, widespread species ranging over much of North America, but with more than a dozen subspecies.
 Many of them are in the western US, where various junipers and related conifers are abundant.
 Missouri’s subspecies, called the “olive hairstreak,” is subspecies gryneus.
 The different subspecies vary in different regions by coloration and patterning, and they have different regional species of cedars to eat.
 But they appear to interbreed freely with each other, so at this point they are considered just regional variations, and not different species.

-Ecologists have figured out that eastern red cedar used to be pretty uncommon in Missouri.
+Ecologists have figured out that eastern red cedar, the main food plant of this butterfly in our state, used to be pretty uncommon in Missouri.
 Today, this is hard to picture, because cedars, which readily colonize open ground, are now found nearly everywhere.
 But before European settlement, fires regularly swept through Missouri habitats, preventing cedars from getting established.
 Before settlement, prairies, savannas, and even Ozark woodlands and glades all lacked cedars.
 Where were the olive hairstreaks, then?
 Perhaps they, too, were uncommon in our state.

 Before pioneer settlers arrived and started suppressing fires, the only places cedars could survive were on protected rocky bluffs and cliff faces — places where fire couldn’t reach them.
 With fires eliminated, cedar populations expanded tremendously.
 With olive hairstreaks so connected to cedar trees, do you suppose they, too, have increased their populations since the arrival of Europeans?